Skip to content

 Chairwoman

-Ursula Burns has extensive experience in leading large, international companies that are facing technology sea changes within their industries.
+Ursula Burns has extensive international experience in leading large companies that are facing technology sea changes within their industries.

-Burns is a member of the Board of Directors of Exxon Mobil, Uber Technologies, Inc., and Endeavor Group Holdings, Inc. She is also the Executive Chairwoman of Plum Acquisition Corp I and a founding partner of Integrum Holdings, a private-equity firm.
-In addition, Burns is on several private company boards, including Waystar, IHS Towers, and Hear.com, while also providing leadership counsel to several other community, educational and non-profit organizations including: the Ford Foundation, the Massachusetts Institute of Technology (MIT) Corporation, Cornell Tech Board of Overseers, the New York City Ballet and the Mayo Clinic, among others.
+Burns is a member of the Uber Technologies, Inc., Endeavor Group Holdings, Inc., and IHS Holdings Board of Directors.
+She is also a founding partner of Integrum Holdings, a private equity firm, Non-Executive Chairman of Teneo Holdings LLC, and the Executive Chairman of Plum Acquisition Corp I. In addition, Burns is on several private company boards, while also providing leadership counsel to several other community, educational and non-profit organizations including the Ford Foundation, the Massachusetts Institute of Technology (MIT) Corporation, Cornell Tech Board of Overseers, the Metropolitan Museum of Art, and the Mayo Clinic amongst others.
+She’s also on the Board Diversity Action Alliance, leading an effort to support diversity on corporate boards.

-U.S. President Obama appointed Burns to lead the White House national program on Science, Technology, Engineering and Math (STEM) from 2009 to 2016, and Burns served as Chair of the President’s Export Council from 2015 to 2016 after service as Vice Chair from 2010 to 2015.
+U.S. President Barack Obama appointed Burns to lead the White House national program on Science, Technology, Engineering and Math (STEM) from 2009 – 2016, and Burns served as Chair of the President’s Export Council from 2015 – 2016 after service as Vice Chair from 2010 – 2015.
+In February 2022, Burns joined the U.S. Department of Commerce’s Advisory Council on Supply Chain Competitiveness as Vice Chair.

 Related Service Areas